AIHubCentral/docs/assets/RVC/Resources/Dataset & Isolation.md

 - If breathing sounds produce it, lower the <u>[Protection](https://docs.aihub.gg/rvc/resources/inference-settings/)</u> value.
 ‎
 #### 3. If training models:
-- Ensure to <u>[clean your dataset](https://docs.aihub.gg/rvc/resources/datasets/#cleaning-datasets)</u> properly, this includes removing silences and distortions.
+- Ensure to clean your dataset properly, this includes removing silences and distortions.

 ***
  ‎